shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "No, you made us late, Ersatzica."
 Wryonin pulled her tail down.
 "You don't get to just not do pushups."

-"How do you do them?"
+"But I don’t know how."

-"Like this!"
+"It’s easy!
+Like this!"
 Mudrich laid on her belly, put her palms on the ground, and lifted up with her elbows, pivoting at the tips of her toes.
-"It's easy."
+"See?"

 "Ok."
 Ersie followed the steps, but was barely able to get her torso off the ground.
 "Am I doing it right?"

 "You have to lift all the way."
 Wryonin huffed.

 "Oh."
 Ersatzica collapsed onto the ground.
 She tried again and did some full-hearted but ultimately pathetic pushups.
 When Mudrich and Wryonin finished theirs, she joined them in the stretching.
-Hopefully, being in the back, the coach wolf wouldn't notice.
+Hopefully, being in the back, the coach wolf wouldn't notice that she didn’t do a single complete pushup.

-"Stretching done!
-Do 5 laps around the trail, meet me back here."
-He howled to signal the wolves to start.
+The group did several stretches designed to prevent injury.
+After a few more, the coach wolf yelled, "Stretching done!
+Do 5 laps around the trail, and meet me back here." *AWOOO!* “Go!”

 The trio turned to follow the pack, but the coach wolf stopped them.
 "Not you three."